browserify/browserify-handbook/readme.markdown

 about what the scope is, it's all
 [somebody's smug opinion](http://david.heinemeierhansson.com/2012/rails-is-omakase.html).

 Node, npm, and browserify are not that.
-They are avowedly ala-carte, participatory, and would rather celebrate disagreement and the dizzying proliferation of new ideas and approaches than try to clamp down in the name of conformity, standards, or "best practices".
+They are avowedly à la carte, participatory, and would rather celebrate disagreement and the dizzying proliferation of new ideas and approaches than try to clamp down in the name of conformity, standards, or "best practices".